Some time ago, I posted photos of the views from my apartment windows. Here's what I'm seeing this morning.

 We shop for important things.

 We hoard, in case we find it necessary to squirrel in for a few days.

-Then we wish (ok, I wished) that the winds would turn around and the haze makers would get a taste of their own poison.
-Or is that kind of prayer deemed childish?
+(Evil) wishful thinking: the winds will turn and the haze makers would get a taste of their own poison.

 Sunday, 2 June 2013